jcadusch/AirBnB_Seattle_Analysis/README.md

 - How can we as AirBnB hosts maximize our annual revenue in Seattle?
 - What is the optimal price per night for a given property?
 How does this change with time of year?

+**Results:**
+A jupyter notebook is included with details of carrying out EDA and developing a ML prediction model (based on a light gradient boosted decision tree) which takes property and host details as an input and returns the expected booking rate, suggested pricing stratergy and expected annual revenue of said property.